jmarquesOT/sentilo-docs-test/docs/multitenant.rst

 ~~~~~~~~~~~~~~~~

 **Super Admin** users should access to the catalog console without
-informing any organization iddentifier in the url.
+informing any organization identifier in the url.
 In this case, no data
 is filtered by organization, and all the public information is visible
 in the public map and statistics:

 -  http://your_sentilo_server_ip/sentilo-catalog-web

-Super Admin users are responsibles of configure the platform
+Super Admin users are responsible of configuring the platform
 organizations and its users, and also to define the component and sensor
 typologies.